Eston Hemings: Marriage and family

 In 1832, Eston married a free woman of color, Julia Ann Isaacs (1814–1889).
 She was the daughter of the successful Jewish merchant David Isaacs, from Germany, and Nancy West, a free woman of mixed race.
 Nancy West was the daughter of Priscilla, a former slave, and Thomas West, her white master.
 Thomas West left property to his children Nancy and James West in his will.
 Prohibited by law from marrying, David Isaacs and Nancy West maintained separate households and businesses for years (she was a successful baker).
 They had seven children together, and later in their lives shared a household.

 Eston and Julia Ann Hemings had three children: John Wayles Jefferson (1835–1892), Anna Wayles Jefferson (1837–1866), and Beverly Frederick Jefferson (1839–1908) (their surname was changed from Hemings to Jefferson as the family moved to Wisconsin after 1850.)
 The first two were born in Charlottesville.
-And Beverly was born in Ohio shortly after there arrival in Ohio.
+And Beverly was born in Ohio shortly after their arrival in Ohio.

 About 1837 Hemings moved with his family to Chillicothe, a town in southwest Ohio (a free state) with a thriving community.
 Numerous free blacks and white abolitionists had support-stations linked to the Underground Railroad to aid escaping slaves.
 There Hemings became a professional musician, playing the violin or fiddle and leading a successful dance band.
 The children were educated in integrated schools.
 Anna for a time attended the Manual Labor School at Albany, Ohio.
 A former classmate later wrote that she was introduced as "Miss Anna (or Ann) Heming[s] [sic], the grand daughter of Thomas Jefferson".

 In a 1902 article of the Scioto Gazette, a correspondent wrote that while Hemings lived in Ohio in the 1840s, it was widely said that he and his brother Madison were the sons of Thomas Jefferson.
 In addition, several neighbors of Eston had traveled together to Washington, DC, where they saw a statue of Jefferson; they commented on how much Hemings resembled him.
 The correspondent also recollected:

 Eston Hemings, being a master of the violin, and an accomplished "caller" of dances, always officiated at the "swell" entertainments of Chillicothe.